ZhuangLab/storm-analysis/tests/README.txt

-This directory contains some simple tests of 3d-daostorm and sCMOS analysis.
+This directory contains some simple tests of 3D-DAOSTORM and sCMOS analysis.
 You can run the tests like this:

 python run_tests.py

 The expected results are in the results.txt file.

+Notes:
-Note that the you must execute the tests in this directory.
+1. You must execute the tests in this directory.
+2. The original locations of the molecules that were used to generate this data are in the test_list.bin file.